-The convex optimization literature has proposed three main methods to address the instability of cutting plane methods that share certain characteristics.

-These stabilization methods revolve around a \textit{stability center}, a candidate solution to the MP, and aim to keep the next iterate solution relatively close to the current center.
-In theory, various measures are conceivable to quantify the distance between the stability center and the next iterate, but the corresponding literature typically relies on the Euclidean norm.
-At least for the proximal bundle method, this has been justified by the effective construction of a "poorman's Hessian", which approximates valuable second-order information otherwise absent in the polyhedral setting \citep{Frangioni2020}.
-In addition, modern solvers can handle optimization problems with quadratic equations comparatively well.
-The stability center also enables to benefit from initial heuristic solutions when using stabilization methods for cutting plane methods.
+All stabilzation methods in the literature on (non-smooth) convex optimization build on the cutting plane method and aim to mitigate oscillation by keeping the next iterate $Capa^{(k)}$ relatively close to a \textit{stability center}, a reference point in the (feasible) space of complicating variables.
+Commonly, this point is part of the sequence of previous iterates $\{Capa^{(j)}\}_{j=1,\dots,k-1}$.
+In theory, various measures can quantify the distance between the stability center and the next iterate, but the literature typically relies on the Euclidean norm.
+For the proximal bundle method, discussed below, the literature constructs a "poor man's Hessian" approximates valuable second-order information otherwise absent in the polyhedral setting to justify the Euclidean distance \citep{Frangioni2020}.

-Typically, the stability center is defined in terms of the input to the optimal value function, in our case the capacity vector $Capa$.
-However, the stability center can be formulated in terms of any MP variables that are implicitly defined by the input of the original value function, although selecting variables closely connected to the input of the optimal value function appears sensible.
-In our case, we opt for selecting the expansion variable instead, as many capacities are fixed in practical applications.
-Consequently, including them in the center would introduce unnecessary complexity to the stabilization method.
+In the problem described in Section \ref{form}, the capacity vector $Capa$ is implicitly defined by the selected expansion path (cf. Equation \ref{eq:1b}).
+In practical applications, many elements of the capacity vector are fixed constants.
+Therefore, defining the stability components below in terms of the lower-dimensional vector of expansion decisions $Exp$ is computationally advantageous.

-An update of the stability center is called a \textit{serious step} and an iteration that keeps the current stability center is called a \textit{null step}.
-Contrary to what the name suggests, a null step is still beneficial since it improves the cutting plane model locally.
-The literature offers various methods to distinguish a null step and a serious step.
-For example, a serious step can be defined as a step improving the objective by a specified value compared to the current stability center.
+An update of the stability center to the current iterate is called a \textit{serious step}, and an iteration that keeps the current stability center is called a \textit{null step}.
+Nevertheless, a null step is still beneficial since it improves the cutting plane model locally.
+The literature offers various methods to distinguish between null and serious steps.
+For example, a \textit{serious step} can be a step that improves the objective by a specified value compared to the current stability center.
 In an alternative definition, the ratio between the actual improvement determined by $\phi(Capa)$ and the improvement estimated by $\hat{\phi}(Capa)$ must exceed a certain threshold.
-In our case, stabilization achieved the best results when the algorithm makes a serious step in each iteration improving the current best solution, even if just marginally.
+In our case, stabilization achieves the best results when the algorithm makes a \textit{serious step} in each iteration that improves the current best solution, even marginally.